 - The prevention or detection of intrusion, unauthorised entry or activity, vandalism or trespass on private property either by physical, electronic or mechanical means.

 - The enforcement of rules, regulations and policies related to crime reduction.

 - The protection of individuals from bodily harm.

 - Workers affected by an Employment Agreement, that is "an agreement relating to the remuneration or the conditions of employment of workers of any class, type or group made between a trade union of workers and an employer or trade union of employers or made at a meeting of a registered joint industrial council between members of the council representative of workers and members of the council representative of employers.

 - Workers to whom an Employment Regulation Order made as a result of proposals received from another Joint Labour Committee applies.

 - Managers, assistant managers and trainee managers.

-These pages give a summary of the details contained in S.I.
-No. 231 of 2017 Employment Regulation Order (Security Industry Joint Labour Committee) 2017 and is not a legal interpretation.
+These pages are a summary of the details contained in S.I.
+No. 424 of 2023 Employment Regulation Order (Security Industry Joint Labour Committee) 2023 and is not a legal interpretation.